 It makes an ideal stopping place for one or more nights, whichever direction you're headed, as there's plenty to do, lots of hotels and other accommodations, and some great eating places too.

 You'll see why it's been called the American Riviera.
-It has that laid-back charm you also get in the South of France, with attractive architecture, long sandy beaches, lots of art and history, and fine restaurants too with plenty of seafood and local wine.
-Though it does have something the French Riviera can't match – whale-watching!
+It has that laid-back charm you also get in the South of France, with attractive architecture, long sandy beaches, lots of art and history, and fine restaurants too, with plenty of seafood and local wine.
+Though it also has something the French Riviera can't match – whale-watching!

 Just behind the East Beach at 1400 E. Cabrillo Blvd is this lovely bird refuge in beautiful gardens set around a lagoon, with hiking and biking trails, and notices picking out the birds that can be seen there.
 In all there are some 42 acres of saltwater marshes, and it's one of the largest bird reserves in the area.

 East Beach runs east from the wharf and is the best and busiest beach in town.
 It's nice and sandy and with lots of facilities like volleyball courts, rest rooms, showers, and picnic spots, where you can grab yourself a barbecue grill.
 A little less well-equipped is Leadbetter Beach, west of the center, but it does have picnic areas, rest rooms and showers.
 It's more popular with surfers as it gets stronger winds and waves.